 Based on a Lifecycle Stage

 Behavioral segmentation based on a lifecycle stage works well for selling products and services with a long lifecycle.

 It’s not easy to map user’s lifecycle stage because you can’t judge based on a single touchpoint.
 To cope with that, collect data on all touchpoints via every marketing channel you use — emails, social media, search engine, chatbot.

 When you determine the user’s lifecycle stage, move them closer to the purchase by sending more relevant and valuable nurturing materials and, eventually, offers.

-Below is the example of lead nurturing — the lifecycle stage where the company provides educational materials, showing how the product deals with the problems.
+Below is an example of lead nurturing — the lifecycle stage where the company provides educational materials, showing how the product deals with the problems.

-This type is built on how often users log in your service or how many orders they make in your restaurant.
-Adjust your marketing messages based on this data and encourage users’ participation.
-This type helps to reduce the churn rate and improve sender reputation by dividing your target audience from unengaged people.
+This segment is built on how often users log in your service or how many orders they make with your restaurant.
+Adjust your marketing messages based on this data and encourage user participation.
+This segment helps reduce the churn rate and improve sender reputation by dividing your target audience from unengaged people.

 Let’s check three basic levels of user engagement:

 - Occasional.
 This means that users have a contact with your brand, but it’s not systematic.
 They may lack motivation or value from your side, so find out the reason with the help of a survey, for instance, and fix it.

 - Regular.
 Users regularly interact with your service, but don’t use its functions to the full extent.
 Share how-to videos, highlight all features that might be handy for them, and offer a loyalty program.